abend0c1/piv/README.md

 ### IF *expression* THEN rc = *n* [; ELSE ...]

+This is similar to `ASSERT` but lets you set whatever return code you want.
+Note that the PIV step will exit with the **highest** return code you set by any of the `IF`, `ASSERT`, or `FAILIF` PIV commands.

-This has exactly the same syntax as the REXX `if` statement.
+The `IF` command has exactly the same syntax as the REXX `if` statement.
 The ASSERT example above could be equivalently written as:

-  if \isPresent('SOMETHING') then rc = 8
+  if \isPresent('SOMETHING') then rc = 4

 ...which means:

-"If the string 'SOMETHING' is not (\) present in the command response then set return code 8, else set return code 0"
+"If the string 'SOMETHING' is not (\) present in the command response then set return code 4, else set return code 0"

 The ELSE clause is rarely needed and is only included for completeness.

-The PIV REXX procedure will eventually exit with the maximum return code set by any of the `IF`, `ASSERT`, or `FAILIF` PIV commands.

 ### USING *template*